2×4 Appliance in Children

 • 4 brackets on the front teeth

-• A connecting wire that gently moves the teeth into better position
+• A connecting wire that gently moves the teeth into a better position

 This simple design makes it ideal for children in the mixed dentition stage (when they have both baby teeth and permanent teeth).